zhangzq71/Arduino-FOC/docs/hardware/arduino_l6234/index.md

 ## Arduino UNO + L6234 driver
-The code is simple enough to be run on Arudino Uno board.
+The code is simple enough to be run on Arduino Uno board.